Perspectives on Parenting and

 I get teased a lot by my colleagues for treating the impossible.
 But I love what I do and I’m good at it.
 I think the trick is taking a non-judging stance, i.e. I neither judge the patient (as so many clinicians and medical practitioners do) nor the parents, who may even fire me from the case, because they are so worried or frustrated.
 Although I don’t like it, I completely understand.

 Most parents want a “quick fix.”
 The problem is, there isn’t one.
+If you rush treatment, which many residential treatment centers do by pushing for rapid weight gain, you risk traumatizing the patient further and reducing the likelihood of a permanent recovery.
 Treatment for eating disorders, according to the research, takes 2-5 years.
 My track record cuts that time in half or better but that still seems like an eternity to the parents.
 They want relief now, not 6 months let alone 2 years from now.
 Actually, that is the one thing that the child and the parent can agree on, treatment takes too long.

-This approach treats the symptom, weight loss, but not the underlying problems such as body dysmorphia, OCD, control issues, painful family dynamics, or underlying medical conditions that mask as an eating disorder, just to name a few.
+This approach treats the symptom, weight loss, but not the underlying problems such as anxiety that leads to body dysmorphia, OCD, control issues, painful family dynamics, or underlying medical conditions that mask as an eating disorder, just to name a few.
 As you might imagine, this rapid weight gain approach makes many of the underlying problems, or actual causes, even worse.

 As expensive as residential treatment is, the patients are lucky if they see a trained professional for half an hour a week.
 They aren’t allowed to exercise (which is considered a threat to recovery) and end up watching a lot of TV.
 The lack of responsibility can grow on them, in which case, some will even attempt to manipulate their parents into sending them back again and again.
 That’s really not good.

 For starters, I promote clean eating.
 Polluted food causes eating disorders by attacking the parts of the brain that manage eating behavior and attacking the gut where 70% of the body’s Serotonin, our most important mood neurotransmitter, is found.
-Whereas clean food heals and nurtures both the brain and the gut.
+Clean food heals and nurtures both the brain and the gut.
 It truly acts like medicine.
 It behaves.
-It does not cause a food baby, which is a nightmare for someone with fears about their body size, and it supports the neurotransmitters that regulate mood.
+It does not cause a food baby, which is a nightmare for someone with fears about their body size, and it supports the neurotransmitters that regulate mood, in particular anxiety.

 Another advantage I have is that I am a family therapist.
 Unlike many therapists, who will not even talk to the parents or spouse, I see family members as my best therapeutic asset.
 They have access and control over what their loved one is eating.
 They also have leverage, which I can help them use effectively rather than punitively.
 Finally, family dynamics can play a huge role in the eating disorder and must be addressed in order for the patient to fully recover.